alan-turing-institute/CAGE_2_Fixed/README.md

 | Op_host1     | 22                 | ROOT               | SSHD                 |
 | Op_host2     | 22                 | ROOT               | SSHD                 |
 | Defender          | 22, 53, 78         | ROOT, SYSTEMD+     | SSHD, SYSTEMD        |

-####################

-*** Look at Developer_guide file to see if more issue arise from reading.

-- True network diagram
-    - Bline agent trajectory
-    - Meander agent trajectory
-- Actions:
-    - Method of taking actions (simultaneous)
-        - hierarchy of priority for mutually exclusive actions
-    - Talk about Remove (ref issue in my directory)
-        - what makes remove work
-    - Placing a decoy - ref decoy mapping table
-- Observation
-    - Vector obs space explanation - what do the bits mean?
-    - <95% visibility for blue agent usually
-    - All impacts and exploits are visible on the Obs server
-    - 100% of brute force exploits are visible
-- Rewards
-    - Confirm when you get the -10 reward
-    - How rewards accumulate

-- Appendix
-    - Decoy mapping table - hosts
-    - Exploits to decoy table
-    - Default process and ports
-    - Usernames and Password